Achilleas Kostoulas

 Extract 1; mathematics teacher; emphasis mine

-It is an odd form of love, that seeks to take credit for the achievements of the individuals on the receiving end, and it’s certaitly not the kind of love that involves “listening to their stories“.
+It is an odd form of love, that seeks to take credit for the achievements of the individuals on the receiving end, and it’s certainly not the kind of love that involves “listening to their stories“.
 And it’s an odd form of data analysis to ignore what seems as an indication of narcissism in the data, because it doesn’t fit the construct studied (Are narcissists capable of loving or “seeing students on their own terms”?).
 But most of all, it is a very odd form of linguistics, that looks into the effects of mathematics achievement on a teacher’s psychology in order to make a claim about language education.

-Two serious problems in publishing language education research
+in publishing language education research

 I suppose it is easy to dismiss this particular study as an example of bad scholarship that is often carried out, with more enthusiasm than competence, under the banner of the psychology of language teaching and learning movement.
 But I think that this particular paper offers an opportunity to look into two more serious and disturbing trends in language education research.